First measurement of the correlation between cosmic voids and the Lyman-$\alpha$ forest: Abstract

 \section{Abstract}

-We report the first detection of large-scale matter flows around cosmic voids at a median redshift $z = 2.49$.
-Voids are identified within a tomographic map of the large-scale matter density built from eBOSS Lyman-$\alpha$ (\lya) forests in SDSS Stripe 82.
-We measure the imprint of flows around voids, known as redshift-space distortions (RSD), with a statistical significance of $10\,\sigma$.
+We report the first detection at a median redshift $z = 2.49$ of large-scale matter flows around cosmic voids.
+Voids are identified within a tomographic map of large-scale Lyman-$\alpha$ (\lya) transmissions, built from the eBOSS \lya~forest sample in the SDSS Stripe 82 field.
+We measure the imprint of flows around voids, known as redshift-space distortions (RSD), with a statistical significance of $8\,\sigma$.
 The observed quadrupole of the void-forest cross-correlation is described by a linear RSD model.
-The derived RSD parameter is $\beta = 0.52 \pm 0.05$.
+The derived RSD parameter of the \lya~forest around voids is $\beta = 1.21 \pm 0.18$.
 Our model accounts for the tomographic effect induced by the \lya~data being located along parallel quasar lines of sight.
-This work paves the way towards growth-rate measurements at redshifts currently inaccessible to galaxy surveys.
+This work presents a novel approach to observing the growth of cosmic structures at redshifts currently inaccessible to galaxy surveys.

 \textit{Introduction} -- Large under-dense regions in the Universe, known as voids, provide an appealing way to study the cosmological evolution of large-scale structure.
-While structure formation is mostly studied using matter over-densities, e.g. from galaxy clustering measurements~\cite{DR162021}, voids were also used as a complementary probe, using in particular the galaxy-void cross-correlation at redshift $z<1.5$~\cite{Cai2016,Hamaus2017,Nadathur2019}.
-This observable yields a measurement of the void density profile, but also of the velocity flow around voids - taking advantage of redshift-space distortions (RSD).
-Let $\delta(r)$ be the mean profile of matter density contrast around voids.
-The associated average velocity flow in the linear regime reads:
+While structure formation is mostly studied using matter over-densities, e.g. from galaxy clustering measurements~\cite{DR162021}, voids were also used as a complementary probe, using in particular the galaxy-void cross-correlation at redshift $z<1.5$~\cite{Cai2016,Hamaus2017,Nadathur2019,Aubert2020,Hamaus:2020cbu,Euclid:2023eom}.
+At distances smaller than typical void sizes, the cross-correlation is proportional to the void density profile, while at mildly larger distances, redshift-space distortions (RSD) make the cross-correlation an indicator of the velocity flow around voids.
+Let $\deltav(r)$ be the mean matter density contrast at a distance $r$ from void centers.
+The associated average velocity flow in the linear regime reads~\cite{Hamaus2017}:

-Here $H$ is the expansion rate, $\overline{\delta}(r) = \frac{3}{r^3}\int_{0}^{r}dy y^2 \delta(y)$ and $f$ is the linear growth rate.
-The amplitude of the RSD-induced quadrupole in the cross-correlation is approximately proportional to $f(\delta-\overline{\delta})(r)$ \cite{Hamaus2017}.
-A key advantage is that, at a given scale, linear theory is a better description of velocity flows around voids than around halos.
+where $H$ is the Hubble rate and $f$ is the linear growth rate of the large-scale structure.
+This flow generates a quadrupole in the cross-correlation between void positions and the matter density field, whose amplitude is proportional to $f(\deltav(r)-\overline{\deltav}(r))$ \cite{Hamaus2017}.
+A key advantage of using voids is that, at a given scale, linear theory is a better description of velocity flows~\cite{Schuster:2022ogh} than around overdensities.